My wife and I like to travel and we travel a lot. Recently we spent three weeks in China, but when the vacation was over, we had to return to work.

 6. Assign Urgency and Importance for each task using trivial rules

-9. Final results One tasks ranking in both groups is completed. the final result will be shown on the result page on UIM as shown below:
+One task ranking in both groups is completed. the final result will be shown on the result page on UIM as shown below:

 Now we have complete prioritization of tasks.
 We made a decision on how to proceed, how to make more by doing less.